menuclose

 Vanguard is a great option for beginner investors.
 You can be confident you are putting your money with a reputable brand that has been in business for many years.
 It offers the chance to build or access diversified investment portfolios at a very low cost.
 The limited investment range also means you can easily select a fund without having to trawl through thousands of options.
 However, if your interests lie in learning how to actively trade shares, you will find better options elsewhere.

 Watch out for the new £4 monthly fee, which can work out to be quite expensive with only a small amount invested.
-If you only have a small amount to invest, you may be better with another platform charging lower fees.
+If you only have a small amount to invest (less than £20,000), you may be better with another platform charging lower fees.

 Does Vanguard have an app?